Views on Chromophobia by David Batchelor Essay

 Many writers have tended to look up to the 19th century when exploring chromophobia idea.
 Although the subject of chromophobia has been since the ancient Greek, most authors exploration was limited to the ancient believes and boundaries which has not been cleared carried to today’s themes.
 Batchelor explores the resistance to chromophobia and blend it with contemporary art.

-Batchelor’s view of chromophobia
+Batchelor’s View of Chromophobia

 According to David Batchelor, many artists today use colors arbitrarily without creating sensible themes and the few who do, use it in an informal way which is quite idiosyncratic.
 In simple, the meaning of color theme is still a spectrum that needs to be addressed in the artists’ sphere of communicating their interests, values, culture and even to create more sensible and appealing works.

-How does contemporary artist use the idea?
+How do contemporary artists use the idea?

 The point Batchelor was putting across is that in order to communicate using colors, it is imperative that the artists in question go the extra mile to excavate the meaning and all aspects of color, which is quite complex.